tmtsoftware/esw/docs/src/main/technical/apps/sequence-manager-app.md

 # Starting Sequence Manager Using sequence-manager

-`sequence-manager` is a command line application that facilitates starting Sequence Manager and the HTTP server that is part of Sequence Manager using the `coursier` dependency management application.
+`sequence-manager` is a command line application that facilitates starting Sequence Manager, and the HTTP server that is part of Sequence Manager using the `coursier` dependency management application.
 The `coursier` tool is described with full documentation at the [coursier site](https://get-coursier.io).